This is #generationIB

 Our IB Global News newsletter will showcase the event and your ideas with more than 47,000 people worldwide who will get the chance to read, share and like the posts with their own friends and communities.

-We hope you’re as excited as we are about this truly global, collaborative and showcasing event.
 If you have any queries, you can contact us, or Tweet us using #generationIB.